beefchimi/earwurm/docs/examples.md

 return <Button onClick={handleSinglePlay}>Single</Button>;
 ```

 It could be that there are sounds in the `queue` that were paused.
-You might decide to clear out any non-playing sounds whenever a new call to `.play()` is requested.
+We might decide to clear out any non-playing sounds whenever a new call to `.play()` is requested.

 ```tsx
 async function handleSinglePlay() {